Cartographic-Techniques/2024-2025-T1/03 Finding Data/02 Qgis Map Services.md

-To interact with WMS (Web Map Service), WMTS (Web Map Tile Service), and WCS (Web Coverage Service) in QGIS, you can follow this step-by-step tutorial.
-Each of these services provides different types of geospatial data:
+This tutorial covers the basic steps to add and interact with WMS, WMTS, and WCS services in QGIS.
+Each type of service allows for different kinds of interaction with geospatial data.
+For advanced usage, such as scripting or automated queries, you can explore QGIS’s Python API or plugins that enhance service handling capabilities.

 - **WMS** provides map images rendered by the server.
 - **WMTS** provides tiled map images for faster rendering.
 - **WCS** provides raster data, such as satellite imagery or terrain models.

-This tutorial covers the basic steps to add and interact with WMS, WMTS, and WCS services in QGIS.
-Each type of service allows for different kinds of interaction with geospatial data, making QGIS a versatile tool for various GIS tasks.
-For advanced usage, such as scripting or automated queries, you can explore QGIS’s Python API or plugins that enhance service handling capabilities.

 ### Prerequisites
-1. **QGIS Installed**: Ensure you have the latest version of QGIS installed.
-You can download it from [QGIS Official Website](https://qgis.org).
 2. **Service URLs**: You should have URLs for the WMS, WMTS, and WCS services you want to use.

 ### 1. Adding a WMS Layer